Waveform Modelling for the Laser Interferometer Space Antenna: LISA Sources

 By detecting \MBH mergers, LISA could confirm or disprove this hierarchical scenario for the evolution of \MBHs.
 Indeed, considerable uncertainties exist about the timescale on which \MBHs form a bound binary and eventually coalesce, after two galaxies have merged.
-The main uncertainty is whether \MBH pairs can efficiently make their way from separations of hundreds of pc down to the sub-pc scales on which gravitational waves dominate the dynamics~\cite{Begelman:1980vb,Yu:2001xp,Milosavljevic:2002bn,Sesana:2007sh,Lodato:2009qd,Khan:2011gi,Preto:2011gu,Colpi:2014poa,2015ApJ...810...49V,Sesana:2015haa,Dosopoulou:2016hbg,2018MNRAS.475.4967T,Bortolas:2020uib,Barausse:2020mdt}.
+The main uncertainty is whether \MBH pairs can efficiently make their way from separations of hundreds of pc down to the sub-pc scales on which gravitational waves dominate the dynamics~\cite{Begelman:1980vb,Yu:2001xp,Milosavljevic:2002bn,Merritt:2004gc,Sesana:2007sh,Lodato:2009qd,Khan:2011gi,Preto:2011gu,Colpi:2014poa,2015ApJ...810...49V,Sesana:2015haa,Dosopoulou:2016hbg,2018MNRAS.475.4967T,Bortolas:2020uib,Barausse:2020mdt}.
 First dynamical friction and then stellar and/or gaseous hardening are the main drivers of the evolution of \MBHs on their path to coalescence.
 Triple or quadruple \MBH interactions, which naturally arise in models where the evolution of \MBH pairs/binaries is slow or even stalls~\cite{Bonetti:2018tpf,Ryu:2018yhv,Mannerkoski:2021lal}, should in any case ensure LISA detection rates of at least a few per year~\cite{Bonetti:2018tpf,Barausse:2020mdt}.

 Conversely, the observed detection rate will inform us about the efficiency with which \MBH binaries come together and merge in nature~\cite{Barausse:2020mdt}, even though that information may be partly degenerate with the number of \MBH seeds formed at high redshift.
-In that respect, it is worth pointing out the possibility that there may be massive \PBH formed during the radiation era that may act as seeds for the \MBH population~\cite{Clesse:2015wea,Garcia-Bellido:2019tvz}.
-In that case, MBH mergers could occur at much higher redshift.
+In that respect, it is worth pointing out the possibility that there may be massive \PBH formed during the radiation era that may act as seeds for the \MBH population~\cite{Clesse:2015wea,Garcia-Bellido:2019tvz}\edit{, resulting in high redshift \MBHB mergers.} \edit{\PBHs of mass $\sim 10^6 M_\odot$ are believed to form at the electron-positron annihilation epoch ($\sim 1$ second after the Big Bang) \cite{Carr:2023tpt}.
+They could start accreting gas very soon after recombination ($\sim 400, 000$ years after the Big Bang) and grow to become supermassive ($10^9 M_\odot$) around $z \sim 10$ (470 Myr after the Big Bang).
+Close binaries of million-solar-mass \PBHs could form very early and merge in a few million years.
+If LISA detects \MBHBs at $z=25$ (130 Myr after the Big Bang) we should be confident they are PBH at $ >99.97\%$ confidence interval.}